Sky wins Rugby World Cup rights to 2029, offloads RugbyPass

-It's now official, Sky TV has confirmed in an NZX update that it has won back rights to the Rugby World Cup - and offloaded its failed RugbyPass service at the same time.
+It's now official.
+Sky TV has confirmed in an NZX update that it has won back rights to the Rugby World Cup and other top-tier World Rugby competitions - and offloaded its failed RugbyPass service at the same time.

 Its contract signed with World Rugby includes: